TraekWells/book-review-app/README.md

 ## Todos

-- [ ] Clicking on a star will favorite the book and save to local storage
+- [ ] Clicking on an icon will favorite the book and save to local storage
 - [ ] Think of a more interesting layout
 - [ ] Allow the user to scan the barcode to search
 - [ ] Sanitize HTML